Led Zeppelin bootleg recordings: The 2000s and present: Empress Valley soundboard breakthrough

 Numerous previously uncirculated complete high quality soundboard recordings were released by newly established Empress Valley label (also referenced as Empress Valley Supreme Disc or EVSD) which is the semi-successor of retired Tarantura.
 While Empress Valley surfaced many of the recordings, some, including "Working Tapes" were merely repackages of tapes fans had already surfaced and traded via the Internet.
 Also, early releases such as the "Physical Rocket" DVD were made from sub-par videotapes and were later far surpassed by versions surfaced by fans:

 Since Empress Valley is the only supplier of new soundboard material for the moment, its issues are being cloned after initial release by numerous minor labels, sometimes with alternative titles.
 As noted above, however, Empress Valley has done its own share of repackaging already existent tapes.

 Bootleg trading on the Web

 In the 80s and 90s before broadband Internet access became widely available, bootlegs (CD-Rs or Compact Cassette copies) circulated mostly via the mail.
 Today, all of the unauthorised Led Zeppelin material is available on the Internet, mostly on BitTorrent resources in lossless media formats.
 Decoding and redistributing audio in lossy formats (such as MP3) is strongly frowned upon among the trading community as it diminishes the quality of the audio and can make it difficult for recipients to know if they are receiving the best available copy.
 During the 2000s, previously uncirculated audience recordings surfaced mostly on the BitTorrent resources.

-Notable previously unheard audience recordings that surfaced on the Web from 2000's:
+Notable previously unheard audience recordings that surfaced on the Web from 2000s: